chupper100/emoji-translator/README.md

 #Emoji Translator
-Translate text to emoji to join your friend! :P
+Translate text to emoji to join your friend! 😜️